Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-We fabricated artificially stacked MoSe$_2$ homobilayers using the tear-and-stack technique \cite{Kim2016}, as described in the Methods section.
+We fabricated artificially stacked MoSe$_2$ homobilayers using mechanical exfoliation and dry-transfer method techniques \cite{Kim2016}, as described in the Methods section.
 A schematic figure of the device structure is seen in Figure~\ref{fig1}a.
-The experiments were performed on three samples with $\theta=(1\pm1)\degree$, $(4\pm1)\degree$ and $(18\pm1)\degree$.
-The angle deviation was based on the equipment precision once the technique of tear-and-stick has been performed to achieve high-precision angles below $1\degree$, as reported in the literature for superconductivity in magic-angle graphene superlattices\cite{Cao2018} and similar works\cite{Villafa2023,Sung2020,Andersen2021}.
-We decided for those specific angles to investigate the properties of small angles as well as the effects of large twist angles that still conserve R stacking properties (e.g., non spin-valley locking\cite{Villafa2023}) and interlayer coupling strength\cite{Villafa2023}.
+The experiments were performed on three devices with $\theta=(1\pm1)\degree$, $(4\pm1)\degree$ and $(18\pm1)\degree$.
+The twist angle deviation relies only on the equipment precision, considering that the same technique of tear-and-stick has been performed to achieve high-precision angles below $1\degree$, as reported for superconductivity in magic-angle graphene superlattices\cite{Cao2018} and studies using homobilayers\cite{Villafa2023,Sung2020,Andersen2021,Saito2020}.
+The Supporting Information, Fig. S1 carefully explains this twist angle-control fabrication.
+We decided for those specific angles to investigate the properties of small angles as well as the effects of large twist angles that still conserve R-type stacking properties (e.g., non-spin-valley locking\cite{Villafa2023}) and interlayer coupling strength\cite{Villafa2023}.

-An optical image of sample $\theta\sim1\degree$ is seen in Figure~\ref{fig1}b. $\mu$PL and gate-dependent $\mu$PL spectra were recorded from ML and t-BL regions of every device, confirming that the MLs response of each sample is similar under the same experimental conditions and, therefore, reassuring that the distinct features observed in the t-BLs are predominantly related to the stacking configuration (e.g., different twist-angles).
-It is worth mentioning that in the present work, we limit the discussion to devices with $\theta\sim1\degree$ and $\sim18\degree$, since the sample with $\theta\sim4\degree$ presents similar results as $\theta\sim1\degree$ (see Supporting Information, Sec.1).
+An optical image of device $\theta\sim1\degree$ is seen in Figure~\ref{fig1}b.
+Both $\mu$PL and gate-dependent $\mu$PL spectra were recorded from ML and t-BL regions of every device, confirming that the MLs response of each device is similar under the same experimental conditions and, therefore, reassuring that the features observed in the t-BLs are predominantly related to the stacking configuration (e.g., different twist-angles).
+It is worth mentioning that in the present work, we limit the discussion to devices with $\theta\sim1\degree$ and $\sim18\degree$, since the device with $\theta\sim4\degree$ presents similar results as $\theta\sim1\degree$ (see Supporting Information, Sec.
+1).